-- Signatory organisations will incorporate the principles of the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief into their work. - Signatory organisations will adhere to the Sphere Humanitarian Charter and to companion documents such as the Livestock Emergency Guidelines and Standards (LEGS). - 3.
+- Signatory organisations will incorporate the principles of the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief into their work. - 2.
+Signatory organisations will adhere to the Core Humanitarian Standard on Quality and Accountability (CHS), the Sphere Handbook (comprising the Humanitarian Charter, the Protection Principles, and minimum humanitarian standards), and to companion documents such as the Livestock Emergency Guidelines and Standards (LEGS). - 3.
 If involved in the distribution of pharmaceuticals and other donations in kind, signatory organisations will strive to reflect the principles embodied in guidelines covering drug donations to developing countries. - 4.
 Signatory organisations will comply with International Humanitarian law, Human Rights law and Refugee law and other relevant International Conventions. - 5.
 Signatory organisations will consider the principles of the WHO's IASC (Inter-Agency Standing Committee) Guidelines on Mental Health and Psychosocial Support in Emergency Settings.